How common is stuttering?

 A 2014 study, Stuttering, Temperament, and Anxiety: Data From a Community Cohort Ages 2–4 Years which monitored 1,619 children, found that stuttering develops quite quickly, within one to three days.

-Dr Kefalianos says that the cause of stuttering is still unknown, but researchers are trying to figure this out.
+Dr Kefalianos says that the cause is still unknown, but researchers are trying to figure this out.

 What they do know is that there is a strong genetic link.